On dashes, hyphens, and other important aspects of life.

 The well-worn couch.

-You can validate that the two adjectives above are acting as a singular descriptor as none of them properly describe the couch: “friendly-couch”, or “looking-couch.”
+You can validate that the two adjectives above are acting as a singular descriptor as none of them alone properly describe the couch: “friendly-couch”, or “looking-couch.”

 Another use of the hyphen is between numbers: